Peptides vs steroids: Understanding the Differences for Research

 Can peptides build muscle like steroids?

 Peptides and steroids serve different functions in research.
 Steroids are studied primarily for direct androgenic/anabolic effects on muscle tissue.
-Peptides are studied for tissue repair, healing, collagen synthesis, metabolic regulation, and other targeted mechanisms.
+In the peptides vs steroids comparison, peptides are studied for tissue repair, healing, collagen synthesis, metabolic regulation, and other targeted mechanisms — not direct androgenic signaling.
 Some growth hormone secretagogue peptides are studied in the context of body composition, but through entirely different mechanisms than anabolic steroids.

 Browse PSPeptides Research Products →